s-amberg/cpla/week11/README.md

 <crash>
 ```

 I'm not sure what to do next - can you help?
+It is sufficient to recognize the issues, you don't need to solve them.

 ```cpp
 #include <algorithm>